falkr/ttm4175/pages/networking-3.md

       rsn_pairwise=CCMP

 Before the _start_/_enable_ of the _hostapd_ service do not forget to point to its configuration file by editing the service's default options located at "/etc/default/".

+If the _hostapd_ service is reported as masked you can use `systemctl unmask hostapd` to unmask it.
 </div>

 <button class="w3collapsible">Hint (dhcpd)</button>
 <div class="w3content">
-Remember that the _isc-dhcp-server.service_ will not start if the chosen interface is not up and if it does not share a common subnet space.
+Remember that the _isc-dhcp-server.service_ **will not start** if the chosen interface is not up or if it does not share a common subnet space with the specified configurations.
 </div>

 ## Configuring the _client_